Namoshek/DataTables.NetStandard/README.md

 The package is heavily inspired by Laravels (PHP) counterpart [`yajra/datatables`](https://github.com/yajra/laravel-datatables) and extensions of said package.

+#### Why this package?

+Do you also ask yourself why you have to define and configure your DataTables both in the frontend as well as on the server-side, duplicating code and increasing maintenance efforts?
+Awesome, then we have something in common! :smile:

 #### Table of Contents

 - [Installation](#installation)